smerrill/grenadesandwich.com/2012-01-01-what-are-you-eating.md

 pulled up beside me.
 He caught my attention and in an accent that sounded vaguely Eastern European, he called to me, saying, **"You're amazing!"**

-He seemed quite impressed by my speed, or more likely my size despite my speed.
+He seemed quite impressed by my speed, or more likely my speed despite my size.
 In retrospect, my average speed down this particular section of the Greenway averaged out to almost 17 miles per hour, and that average includes the long, slow climb up three avenues once I reached 59th Street.
 I was going pretty fast when he was trailing me.